20th August 2019.

 In 2019 TRAINING DAYS will be held on;

 Register early as these TRAINING DAYS always fill fast.

 Group size is set at a maximum of 25 so the day is intimate and interactive.

 To register for a What's the Buzz?
 Training Day, either -

 Once your booking is received a confirmation letter will be sent directly to you.

 Completion of the What's the Buzz?
 TRAINING DAY entitles you to ongoing coaching from Mark or Madhavi in the coming 6 months.

 Mark and Madhavi are happy to bring a 'What's the Buzz?'
 TRAINING DAY to staff at your school or organisation.
 You can arrange this by emailing Mark at firstname.lastname@example.org or Madhavi at email@example.com

-Both programs are now used in more than 80 countries to teach, coach and support young people socially and emotionally.
+Both programs are now used in more than 100 countries to teach, coach and support young people socially and emotionally.
 'What's the Buzz?' is used globally on a day to day basis in; pre-schools, junior primary schools primary and middle schools, welfare and disability groups as well as government community based organisations.
-In fact, the Educational Ministry of education in China bought the publishing rights for 'What's the Buzz?' and is rolling it out in schools across China.
+In fact, the Educational Ministry of education in China bought the publishing rights for 'What's the Buzz?' and has rolled it out in schools across China.